-The Norwegian political system functions well, and is characterized by continuity, a sound economy and a generous welfare regime, as well as a relatively high degree of trust and legitimacy, and internal and external security.
+The Norwegian political system functions well, and is characterized by continuity, a sound economy, a generous welfare regime, and a relatively high degree of trust and legitimacy, and internal and external security.

 Revenues from the petroleum industry have further strengthened the sustainability of the system.
-An effective public administration and well-developed, cooperative relations between the government and various interest organizations (particularly organizations representing employers and employees) have helped mitigate conflict and enhance the ability of stakeholders to implement joint reforms and adaptations.
+Effective public administration, and cooperative relations between government and various interest organizations (particularly organizations representing employers and employees) have helped mitigate conflict and enhanced the ability of stakeholders to implement joint reforms.
 Nonetheless, the process of implementation has been subject to inertia.
 Though Norway’s engagement in international frameworks has improved the country’s reform capacity.

 Challenges tied to oil,

-The most critical challenges involve reducing the country’s dependence on the petroleum sector, managing the effects of a potentially long period of significantly lower oil and gas prices, and ensuring the sound management of the county’s economy and vast oil fund.
+The most critical challenges involve reducing the country’s dependence on the petroleum sector, managing the effects of significantly lower (potentially long-term) oil and gas prices, and ensuring the sound management of the county’s economy and vast oil fund.
 Ensuring the competitive viability of the economy over the long term will be a key challenge.
-Norway’s economy and policymaking will suffer if global oil prices remain low for long and the risk of stranded assets grows as the effects of climate change intensify.
+Norway’s economy and policymaking will suffer if global oil prices remain low for long, while the risk of stranded assets grows as the effects of climate change intensify.

 The terrorist attack in 2011 revealed serious shortcomings in an otherwise robust governance system.
-Specific shortcomings in security and police routines have been addressed, although concerns remain over the ability to confront and resolve systemic implementation and coordination failures.
-A governance system that allowed inertia and complacency to negatively affect its most basic responsibility (i.e., protecting citizens) in the first instance, has compounded this failure by responding slowly in the aftermath of the attack.
+Specific shortcomings in security and police routines have been addressed, although concerns remain over the country’s ability to confront and resolve systemic implementation and coordination failures.
+The governance system, which allowed inertia and complacency to negatively affect its most basic responsibility (i.e., protecting citizens), compounded this failure by responding slowly to the attack.
 This has led to widespread public questioning of the governance system, in particular the system’s management, implementation, learning, adaptability and reform capacities.

 Immigration, integration are public worries